wso2-attic/esb-connectors/marketo/marketo-connector/marketo-connector-1.0.0/README.txt

       - listName - Name of the created list.

-      - campaignId- Create a new smart campaign under the created program.
+      - campaignId - Create a new smart campaign under the created program.

-      - rCampaignId- Create a new smart campaign under the created program.
+      - rCampaignId - Create a new smart campaign under the created program.
 The Smart Campaign must have a “Campaign is Requested” trigger with a Web Service API source.

+      - cookie - A valid marketo cookie value

+ 6. Make sure that the marketo connector is set as a module in esb-connectors parent pom.
+        <module>marketo/marketo-connector/marketo-connector-1.0.0/org.wso2.carbon.connector</module>

- 5. Navigate to "{MARKETO_CONNECTOR_HOME}/marketo-connector/marketo-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
+ 7. Navigate to "{ESB_CONNECTORS_HOME}/" and run the following command.
       $ mvn clean install